kshala/Home-Assistant-Sungrow-Modbus-Integration/README.md

 ### 3.1.2.
 Wallbox

 Disclaimer: The wallbox takes more effort to connect to Home Assistant and involves disconnecting the Wallbox Modbus wires on the inverter's COM port.
-The steps are not difficult but always exercise caution when working on electricity or electric devices.
+The steps are not difficult but always exercise caution when working with electricity or with electronic devices.
 It requires powering off your home electricity to safely perform the modification.
 Only continue if you know what you are doing.
 Consult your electrician if you want this modification done professionally.
 The instructions is subject to change and may be incomplete or not specific to your setup or environment.
 I will not provide any warranty for issues or damages.
 If you have any questions, feedback or concerns, feel free to reach out.

 For the Sungrow Wallbox the Home Assistant integration needs a direct Modbus connection via RS485 to get full control over the Wallbox.
 The data communication uses two wires.
 You can either connect a USB dongle to your machine that runs Home Assistant or, if supported by your machine like Raspberry PI, connect the two wires to the UART pins.
 I use a dongle with a CH340 chip that you can get for cheap on Amazon.
 This is the donle I bought (no affeliate link; I have no relation to the seller or anything) https://amzn.eu/d/0b6UBwyd